Sustainable Practices

 Fortunately, several composting options are available for those living in confined spaces.

 One popular option is vermicomposting, which uses worms to break down organic matter.
 This method can be done indoors, and it doesn’t require a lot of space.
-It’s popular among people who live in apartments with balconies since not everyone enjoys the idea of having a worm bin indoors!
+It’s popular among people who live in apartments with balconies since not everyone enjoys the idea of having a worm bin indoors.

+Another option is bokashi composting, which uses an anaerobic process to break down organic waste.
+This method also doesn’t require much space and can be done indoors or outdoors.
 Bokashi is one of the most popular options for indoor composting in a flat.
 It’s nearly odourless if done correctly and compact, so it’s easy to tuck in a cabinet or under a sink.

 Miscellaneous Tips for Composting